 Annual fee: $550

 Why it’s great for international travelers: Where to begin?
 Cardholders receive up to $300 in annual travel credits and up to $100 once every four years for either a Global Entry or TSA PreCheck application fee.
 This card’s travel and purchase protections are second to none, with high-cap travel accident, trip interruption, cancellation, and delay coverage, as well as primary insurance on car rentals, which is a rarity.
 It also gets cardholders plus up to two guests into Priority Pass airport lounges around the world.

 Despite a high annual fee, this card earns its keep with plenty of value-added perks.

-Current welcome offer: Enjoy one of the best introductory bonuses this card has ever offered—earn 100,000 bonus points after spending $6,000 in the first six months.
-Plus, earn 10 points per dollar on up to $25,000 in combined purchases in the first six months at restaurants worldwide and when you Shop Small in the U.S. Amex Membership Rewards points can be transferred to more than 20 airlines and hotels, including Delta, Air France/KLM, Emirates, and Hilton.
+Current welcome offer: Earn 80,000 bonus points after spending $6,000 in the first six months.
+Amex Membership Rewards points can be transferred to more than 20 airlines and hotels, including Delta, Air France/KLM, Emirates, and Hilton.

 Why it’s great for international travelers: A points powerhouse, this card accumulates five per dollar on flights booked directly with airlines or on Amex Travel (on up to $500,000 on these purchases per calendar year starting on 1/1/2021) as well as on prepaid hotel stays booked through Amex.
 Cardholders get into all kinds of airport lounges; they also can take advantage of up to $200 per year in airline incidental fee credits (enrollment required) and reimbursement of up to $100 once every four years for Global Entry.
 Carrying the Amex Platinum allows you to book luxury hotel stays through Amex Fine Hotels & Resorts with perks like room upgrades, complimentary breakfast, and on-property credits, similar to the benefits you can enjoy by registering for automatic Marriott and Hilton Gold elite status (enrollment required).

 Citi’s top-shelf card offers a familiar slate of travel-related benefits.